hpgavin/HPGdaac/README.md

 D/A 0 data filename                        : DA-files/chirp0.dat
 D/A 1 data filename                        : DA-files/chirp1.dat
 ```
-With  with this test configuration **HPGdaac** will collect data for 33 seconds, scanning the set of specified channels 200 times each second, and converting each channel voltage to digital in 0.5 micro-seconds (2000 conversions per second).
+With  with this test configuration **HPGdaac** will collect data for 66seconds, scanning the set of specified channels 100 times each second, and converting each channel voltage to digital in 0.5 micro-seconds (2000 conversions per second).

 **HPGdaac** will scan two channels. *Channel 0* measures the voltage difference (*V*<sub>0</sub> - *V*<sub>1</sub>) between pin 0 (positive) and pin 1 (negative) and *Channel 1* measures the voltage difference(*V*<sub>2</sub> - *V*<sub>3</sub>)  between pin 2 (positive) and pin 3 (negative).